Americans with Disabilities Act (ADA)

 Michigan Technological University is committed to the full inclusion of individuals with disabilities and to the continuous improvement of the accessibility of our campus, programs, and activities.

-If you receive a request for an accommodation, need a reasonable accommodation, or have questions, please contact Susan Sullivan in Institutional Equity and Inclusion, 487-3310 or email@example.com.
+If you receive a request for an accommodation, need an accommodation, or have questions, please contact Susan Sullivan in Institutional Equity and Inclusion, 487-3310 or email@example.com.

 The ADA committee supports the University's efforts to move beyond compliance and toward seamless access.